nightswapping/ng-image-upload/README.md

-# imgUpload
+# ng-image-upload

 [ ![ng-image-upload master](https://codeship.com/projects/58520180-890e-0132-21fc-7a1f56d80b92/status?branch=master)](https://codeship.com/projects/59578)

-A simple directive to upload images to Amazon S3 servers.
+**A simple directive to upload images to Amazon S3 servers.**

-The directive follows a very simple flow to work:
+It follows a very straightforward workflow:

 1. It requires an AWS token from your server
 2. Once provided, it displays an upload form
 3. Once a picture is added, it resizes it and stores it in session storage if possible
 4. It uploads it onto AWS S3

-### Dependencies:
+## Dependencies:

 imgUpload uses 3 dependencies which needs to be loaded before usage:
 - [AngularJs] (https://github.com/angular/angular.js)
 - [angular-file-upload] (https://github.com/nervgh/angular-file-upload)
 - [ngStorage] (https://github.com/gsklee/ngStorage)

-### Generating AWS S3 tokens:
+## Generating AWS S3 tokens

 Before using the directive, you need to create and configure an Amazon S3 bucket:

 1. Create a bucket: